-Several shared memory multiprocessor models using approximate Mean Value Analysis (MVA) have been developed and used to evaluate a number of system architectures.
-Since this time, the complexity of multiprocessor systems has increased as superscalar processors and latency reduction techniques are employed in these systems.
-We present an MVA multiprocessor performance model which incorporates these new features and in addition, increases the level of modeling detail to improve flexibility and accuracy.
-We describe in detail extensions present in our model that allow us to analyze the impact of these new features.
+Abstract: Several approximate Mean Value Analysis (MVA) shared memory multiprocessor models have been developed and used to evaluate a number of system architectures.
+In recent years, the use of superscalar processors, multilevel cache hierarchies, and latency tolerating techniques has significantly increased the complexity of multiprocessor system modeling.
+We present an analytical performance model which extends previous multiprocessor MVA models by incorporating these new features and in addition, increases the level of modeling detail to improve flexibility and accuracy.
+The extensions required to analyze the impact of these new features are described in detail.
 We then use the model to demonstrate some of the tradeoffs involved in designing modern multiprocessors, including the impact of highly superscalar architectures on the scalability of multiprocessor systems.